The Air Hawk: Plot

-As described in a review in a film magazine, John Ames (King), superintendent of an Arizona platinum mine, cannot discover the desperadoes who regularly steal from the mine.
-He and his daughter Edith (Faire) suspect Robert MacLeod (Shumway), who has offered to buy the mine and assume responsibility if Edith will marry him.
-She is in love with Al Parker (Wilson), a mining engineer.
+As described in a review in a film magazine, John Ames, superintendent of an Arizona platinum mine, cannot discover the desperadoes who regularly steal from the mine.
+He and his daughter Edith suspect Robert MacLeod, who has offered to buy the mine and assume responsibility if Edith will marry him.
+She is in love with Al Parker, a mining engineer.
 Ames finds a secret passage the thieves have been using and is killed by them.
 MacLeod blames “The Air Hawk,” a mysterious aviator, but Edith will not believe him because the aviator has befriended her on several occasions.
 MacLeod abducts her in his airplane; the Air Hawk follows and leaps from his airplane into MacLeod's airplane overcoming the villain.
 It develops that the Air Hawk and Parker are one — a secret agent of the government sent to ferret out the mystery of the platinum thefts.
 Al is happily reunited Edith, with whom he has fallen in love.